 The end result: a fully dynamic banner that is only shown to unconverted prospects with an affinity towards 50 inch televisions.
 Voila!

-Note: This is perfectly doable even if you don’t use Klarna as a payment provider; however, they have our proud stamp of approval. 😎
+Note: These strategies are also perfectly doable even if you don’t use Klarna as a payment provider; however, they have our proud stamp of approval. 😎

 If you’re interested in a more in-depth walk through of how you can use content personalization to tailor payment methods onsite, we’re always one quick message away.
 Simply hit the pink chat button at the bottom of this page to chat with our team!